iKozlinskyi/Real-Estate-Booking-App/README.md

 # Real-Estate-Booking-App

-#### Brief description:
+#### Demo:

 **App is available on https://real-estate-booking-app.herokuapp.com/**

-A user can browse available real estate, filter it by name, price, location, see result of search on a map.
+#### Brief description

+This is a full-stack app, which serves as a booking platform for real estate.
+Server side runs on Java, supplemented by Spring framework and its infrastructure (Spring MVC, Spring Security, Spring Data JPA).
+MySQL database used as a datasource.

+Client side is developed with React in a form of SPA, all pages are responsive.

+The client side is connected to server through *REST-api* (although only the most necessary endpoints implemented).

+The app is supported by majority of popular web-browsers, also was tested on *IE11*.

-available features:
+#### Available features:

 - Filtering of results (by name, city, price)
 - Sorting (alphabetically, by price) - ASC and DESC
-- Adding new real estate
+- Adding new real estate (also editing and deletion)
 - Representation of search results on a map
 - Authorization, registration
 - Pagination
-- Commenting
+- Commenting (and deletion of comments)
 - Booking of real estate (although it is not possible to see the user`s booking yet, only booked data)

 ## Prerequisites